facebookresearch/CompilerGym/README.md

     git clone https://github.com/facebookresearch/CompilerGym.git
     cd CompilerGym

+There are two primary git branches: `stable` tracks the latest release;
-Install the python development dependencies using:
+`development` is for bleeding edge features that may not yet be mature.
+Checkout your preferred branch and install the python development dependencies using:

+    git checkout stable
     make init

-The `make init` target only needs to be run once on initial setup, or when upgrading to a different CompilerGym release.
+The `make init` target only needs to be run once on initial setup, or when pulling remote changes to the CompilerGym repository.

 Run the test suite to confirm that everything is working: